Putty knife is a pretty knife!

 7. Caulking Gun Broke While Working

 Suppose you are applying adhesive with a caulking gun, and it breaks down before ending your work.
-What if the adhesive spread up badly and disrupt it?
+What if the adhesive spread up badly and disrupts it?
 Take a putty knife and warp up what you started.
 Use it to scoop out the adhesive after cut apart from the tube.
 You can spread out this glue into paneling with this mini spreader instantly.

 8. Remove Old Shower Caulk